 Fees and Rates

 Available interest rates with Carrington Mortgage Services are likely to vary greatly depending on your credit score, financials, and the type of loan you’re getting.
 You can fill out the prequalification form online to get an idea of what kind of rate you can expect to receive.

 Keep in mind that oftentimes you can pay for a lower interest rate, you just need to run the numbers.
 You should see if it makes financial sense based on how much it costs and how long you expect to stay in the home.

 Carrington Mortgage Services also charges an origination fee anywhere between $400 and $900.
 This is included in your closing costs and should be compared to other loan offers you may research.
-Also, keep in mind that as a buyer, you can always try and negotiate with the seller to pay your closing costs.
+Also, keep in mind that as a buyer, you can always attempt to negotiate with the seller to pay your closing costs.

-Also, note that there’s no pre-payment penalty for paying off your mortgage early with Carrington.
-This is fairly standard among most reputable lenders, but still, something to confirm on a case by case basis.
+Also, note that there’s no pre-payment penalty for paying off your mortgage early with Carrington Mortgage Services.
+This is fairly standard among most reputable lenders, but still, something to confirm on a case-by-case basis.
 With Carrington, you never have to worry about paying your mortgage off ahead of schedule.

 One of the reasons Carrington can cater to “underserved” homebuyers is because they manually perform all of their underwriting in-house.
 This makes it easier to look more in-depth at a mortgage applicant’s paperwork, rather than simply using an automated program.